foolball/macmac24/README.md

 My main website
 =======
+3/17/2014
+- added canvas line example to main page.
+Link is on the first slider.
+Also added a back button on the canvas line page.

 3/13/2014
 This is my first attempt to create a personal website.
 My goal is to incorporate various features and code that I learned along the way.